-This revised compliance filing is in response to Governor Christie's Executive Order 14, which called for \$158 million to be redirected from the Clean Energy Programs' budget to the general fund.
-Our focus in this revised filing is on maintaining program services and delivery networks that are critical to both energy savings and job creation, but reducing volumes and/or incentive levels to what the new proposed budget will bear.
+The Honeywell Market Manager team submitted a revised compliance filing in April, 2010 in response to Governor Christie's Executive Order 14, which called for \$158 million to be redirected from the Clean Energy Programs' budget to the general fund.
+The focus of the April filing was on maintaining program services and delivery networks that are critical to both energy savings and job creation, but reducing volumes and/or incentive levels to what the new proposed budget will bear.